 - Whitecap pimples (closed comedones) that appear in response to trapping dirt or excessively producing sebum beneath the surface of the skin and forming white lumps.

 - Blackheads (open comedones): Appear when pores open and dirt with sebum rises closer to the skin surface.
-The black color is caused by oxidation, in which the air reacts with melanin – the sebaceous pigment.
+The black colour is caused by oxidation, in which the air reacts with melanin – the sebaceous pigment.

 - Pimples (also pustules): Acne lesions, forming when the accumulation of excessive dirt and oils under the skin that irritates, causes inflammation, swelling and redness, often with pus.
 Pus is a dense, yellowish fluid, made up of leukocytes (white blood cells) and dead bacteria, which usually occurs in response to inflammation or infection of body tissue.